rcwoshimao/candles/README.md

-# Emotional Map - Anonymous Community Emotion Sharing
+# Candles - Anonymous Community Emotion Sharing

 ## React + Vite Template Information
 This project is built using the React + Vite template, which provides a minimal setup to get React working in Vite with HMR and some ESLint rules.